rust-lang/rfcs/text/0000-explicit-tail-calls.md

     - Can async functions be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)
     - Can functions that abort be supported?
     - Is there some way to reduce the impact on debugging and other features?
+    - Can mismatches in mutability be supported for the arguments and return type of the function signatures?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
   - Supporting general tail calls, the current RFC restricts function signatures which can be loosened independently in the future.